mikepthomas/projects/_posts/homelab.md

 ![The final iteration of the VR room](/assets/blog/homelab/vr-room-mk3.jpg)

-When I moved house I had a larger space to play with therefore I decided to extend the screen accross another wall to allow better angles.
+When I moved house I had a larger space to play with therefore I decided to extend the screen across another wall to allow better angles.

 ![Lighting and Camera setup to record myself in front of the green screen](/assets/blog/homelab/lighting.jpg)

 I also invested in a few umbrella lights to fully illuminate the screen properly.
-I ended up with 3 of these umbrella lights, 2 to illuminate the screen and one to illuminate my whilst I played.
+I ended up with 3 of these umbrella lights, 2 to illuminate the screen and one to illuminate me whilst I played.
-Eventually I upgraded the bulbs to hue colour changing ones to allow me to sync the colours being projected on my with what was happening on screen.
+Eventually I upgraded the bulbs to hue colour changing ones to allow me to sync the colours being projected onto me with what was happening on screen using the `Entertainment Areas` feature for further realism.

 ![Beat Saber in front of a green screen](/assets/blog/homelab/beat-saber.jpg)